The DBFF Institute

 Denton Black Film Festival to Start Institute for Creatives

-The Institute will provide experienced and aspiring filmmakers information, educational and interactive workshops and seminars during the festival and throughout the year.
+We provide experienced and aspiring filmmakers with information, educational and interactive workshops and seminars during the festival and throughout the year.

 “What we’ve learned over the past five years is that there are so many creative and talented people in this area who are striving to transform their ideas about writing, producing, shooting and directing their own films, but just don’t know where to get help,” says Eboni Johnson, director of the Institute.
 Agatha Beins is the assistant director.
 “The Institute is aspiring to become that resource to convert these ideas into reality.”